openstack-archive/fuel-docs/pages/about-fuel/0030-how-it-works.rst

 How Fuel Works
 ==============

 Fuel works on a simple premise.
-Rather than installing each of the myriad components that make up OpenStack directly, you instead use a configuration management system like Puppet to create scripts that can provide a configurable, reproducible, sharable installation process.
+Rather than installing each of the components that make up OpenStack directly, you instead use a configuration management system like Puppet to create scripts that can provide a configurable, reproducible, sharable installation process.

 In practice, that means that the process of using Fuel looks like 1-2-3: